Marcin Malinowski

 Marcin Malinowski (born 6 November 1975) is a Polish professional football manager and former player who played as a midfielder.
-He is currently in charge of IV liga Silesia club Unia Turza Śląska.
+He was most recently in currently in charge of Unia Turza Śląska.

 From 1997 to 2015, he made 458 Ekstraklasa appearances for Odra Wodzisław and Ruch Chorzów, the second highest number of appearances in the league's history.

 He began his career in Gwarek Zabrze, then moved to Polonia Bytom.
 In 1997, he signed a contract with Polish top division side Odra Wodzisław.
-The club won third place in the league in 1997 and played in UEFA Europa League.
+The club won third place in the league in 1997 and played in UEFA Cup.

-In 2002, for two years he moved to Ruch Chorzów.
-He returned to Odra Wodzisław in 2004 and played until the club was finally relegated to the I liga in 2010.
-Malinowski was appointed team captain from Wodzisław Śląski.
-For Odra he played 12 seasons, 303 matches and scored 12 goals in Ekstraklasa.
-In 2010, he moved to Ruch Chorzów.
+In 2002, he moved to Ruch Chorzów.
+He returned to Odra Wodzisław in 2004, was later appointed club captain, and played there until the club was relegated to the I liga in 2010.
+For Odra, he played 303 matches and scored 10 goals across 12 seasons in Ekstraklasa.
+In 2010, he rejoined Ruch Chorzów.